-- 3. The fee of the private road will be owned by the owner of each lot abutting the right-of-way thereof or by an association composed of the owners of all lots in the subdivision, subject in either case to any easement for the benefit of all lots served by the road; - Section 14-317 of the Subdivision Ordinance requires that a maintenance agreement be submitted for review by Planning staff and the County Attorney in all situations where improvements are required to be maintained.
+3. The fee of the private road will be owned by the owner of each lot abutting the right-of-way thereof or by an association composed of the owners of all lots in the subdivision, subject in either case to any easement for the benefit of all lots served by the road;

+Section 14-317 of the Subdivision Ordinance requires that a maintenance agreement be submitted for review by Planning staff and the County Attorney in all situations where improvements are required to be maintained.
 This agreement will be required during the subdivision process.
-The applicant has indicated that the private streets will be entirely owned and maintained by the HOA. - 4.
-Except where required by the commission to serve a specific public purpose, the private road will not serve through traffic nor intersect the state highway system in more than one location;
+The applicant has indicated that the private streets will be entirely owned and maintained by the HOA.

-While the location of the streets is yet to be determined, the proposed amenity oriented private streets serve a public purpose by enabling the principles of the neighborhood model to be more fully implemented than could be achieved with a public street by allowing a smaller pavement section and rear access to the lots.
+4. Except where required by the commission to serve a specific public purpose, the private road will not serve through traffic nor intersect the state highway system in more than one location; While the street will intersect the state highway system in more than one location, staff believes with the low number of lots served by the street, that there will be minimal if any cut -through traffic.
+The proposed amenity oriented private streets serve a public purpose by enabling the principles of the neighborhood model to be more fully implemented than could be achieved with a public street by allowing a smaller pavement section and rear access to the lots.